Aychlove/Aychlove.github.io/book/AYCHLOVE08.md

 ---

+🎁 Lesotho proverb says, "It is best to bind up the finger before it is cut." 🎁

 A Ripple of Hope

 When Aidan Thomas Anderson got involved with charity work at age 8, he thought he’d be inspiring his generation to give back.

 “But adults are coming into the picture,” says the now 16-year-old, who speaks and performs music at corporate events for up to 10,000 people.
 “The need is so great for people to learn how to give.”